What are Azure Durable Functions

 Different Ways to Develop Durable Functions

 There are different ways to develop or build Durable Functions.
-Below are a few relevant ways that you can use to develop Durable Functions.
+Below are a few relevant ways that you can use to create Durable Functions.

 Azure Portal